MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 The Container Storage Interface (CSI) is a standard for exposing block and file storage systems to containerized workloads on Kubernetes.
 By adopting and using CSI, AKS can write, deploy, and iterate plug-ins that expose Kubernetes storage systems without touching the core Kubernetes code or waiting for its release cycles.

 If you run workloads that use CSI persistent volumes on your AKS cluster, consider the associated cost of the storage your applications provision and use.
-CSI storage drivers on AKS let you natively use the following storage options:
+CSI storage drivers on AKS provide native support for the following storage options:

-- [Azure Disks](/azure/aks/azure-disk-csi) creates a Kubernetes data disk resource.
+- [Azure Disks](/azure/aks/azure-disk-csi) creates Kubernetes data disk resources.
 Disks can use Azure Premium Storage, backed by high-performance SSDs, or Azure Standard Storage, backed by regular HDDs or Standard SSDs.
 Most production and development workloads use Premium Storage.
 Azure disks are mounted as `ReadWriteOnce`, which makes them available to only one AKS node.
 For storage volumes that multiple pods can access simultaneously, use Azure Files.
 For cost information, see [Managed Disks pricing](https://azure.microsoft.com/pricing/details/managed-disks).

-- [Azure Files](/azure/aks/azure-files-csi) mounts a server messaging block (SMB) 3.0/3.1 file share backed by an Azure Storage account to AKS pods.
+- [Azure Files](/azure/aks/azure-files-csi) mounts a server messaging block (SMB) 3.0/3.1 file shares backed by an Azure Storage account to AKS pods.
 You can share data across multiple nodes and pods.
 Azure Files can use Standard storage backed by regular HDDs, or Premium storage backed by high-performance SSDs.
 Azure Files uses an Azure Storage account, and charges based on the following factors:

   - Service: Blob, File, Queue, Table or unmanaged disks
   - Storage account type: GPv1, GPv2, Blob, or Premium Blob